pkmn/dmg/README.md

 ### Appliers

-`@pkmn/dmg`'s handling of state and the concept of 'appliers' and their `apply` functions are perhaps the largest innovation `@pkmn/dmg` provides over previous damage calculators. `@pkmn/dmg`'s appliers are a comphrensive generalization for the ad hoc convenience functionality provided by existing calculators which contain things like toggles to turn 'on' an ability or buttons to boost stats as if a move like 'Geomancy' or 'Extreme Evoboost' were applied.
+`@pkmn/dmg`'s handling of state and the concept of 'appliers' and their `apply` functions is perhaps the largest innovation `@pkmn/dmg` provides over previous damage calculators. `@pkmn/dmg`'s appliers are a comphrensive generalization for the ad hoc convenience functionality provided by existing calculators which contain things like toggles to turn 'on' an ability or buttons to boost stats for moves like 'Geomancy' or 'Extreme Evoboost'.

 Abilities/conditions/items/moves which have an effect can have their effect `apply`-ed to modify the `State` which is then used to perform a damage calculation.
 This is useful for a UI, as a set with